 Cost Of Installation

 PVC floors are the most economical flooring options on a square-foot basis.
 They offer significant cost savings when compared to wooden or marble flooring.
-If you are someone who likes to DIY (Do It Yourself), you can save up on the minimal labor costs too.
+If you are someone who likes to DIY (Do It Yourself), you can save up on minimal labor costs too.

 Welspun Has Better Solutions

 While polyvinyl floorings offer great benefits all-round, Welspun’s advanced Click N Lock tiles can provide an edge over them in terms of design, durability, installation, maintenance, etc. Its 5-layer core is made of stone polymer composite and requires less than a day's installation without any dust or noise.

 You get everything with PVC floorings like durability, a variety of designs, simple maintenance, and economic pricing.
 However, there is a better option available like the Welspun SPC Click N Lock tiles that are available in stone, wood, and vogue finishes, can be installed in a day on existing floors, and meet international standards.